This Liberty Bell Timeline Scavenger Hunt will make it easy to teach kids all the interesting facts about the Liberty Bell.

 This post contains affiliate links.

-With Independence Day around the corner we are focusing our American history studies on our country’s Founding Fathers and the activities that took place in Philadelphia, PA during the summer of 1776.
+Whether you’re studying American history in your homeschool or you’re looking for a unique way to celebrate Independence Day, have some fun focusing on our country’s Founding Fathers and the activities that took place in Philadelphia, PA during the summer of 1776.

-One of the iconic symbols of America’s independence is the Liberty Bell.
+Aside from the American Flag, the next most iconic symbols of America’s independence is the Liberty Bell.

 Did you know:

-- These words are inscribed on the bell: “Proclaim LIBERTY throughout all the Land unto all the inhabitants thereof” (Leviticus 25:10).
+- They inscribe these words on the bell: proclaim LIBERTY throughout all the Land unto all the inhabitants thereof (Leviticus 25:10).

-- The bell was used throughout the Revolutionary War but near the end of the war was moved out of Philadelphia and hidden so advancing British soldiers would not melt it down to make ammunition.
+- The bell was used throughout the Revolutionary War, but near the end of the war, they moved it out of Philadelphia and hid it so advancing British soldiers would not melt it down to make ammunition.